 A producer needs to have enough dwell time in the hot mix plant for the recycled asphalt to melt.
 The Astec Double Barrel, Collins says, is well-designed for melting and mixing RAS particles and RAP.
 A Double Barrel heats the virgin aggregate in an inner drum, and mixes the RAS and RAP in an annular space between the inner and outer drums, away from the burner flame.

+“Generally I think you will find that the Astec Double Barrel is superior for using shingles over some of the other plants that push the mix through the drum faster,” says Collins.
 “The particle needs to stay in there long enough to melt and release the asphalt.
-If you can’t get most of the asphalt released, then you’re affecting the economics of the mix,” says Collins.
+If you can’t get most of the asphalt released, then you’re affecting the economics of the mix.”

 Bonaquist and his firm recently performed a research study that evaluated the properties of recycled asphalt binders from 18 sources in Wisconsin.
-RAP from 12 sources was evaluated, as was RAS from six sources.
-The data was used to evaluate the binder replacement criteria contained in the 2011 Wisconsin DOT Standard Specifications for Highway and Structure Construction using a reliability analysis.
+RAP from 12 sources was evaluated, as was RAS from 6 sources.
+The data were used to evaluate the binder replacement criteria contained in the 2011 Wisconsin DOT Standard Specifications for Highway and Structure Construction using a reliability analysis.